Neil Seeman: Work in media and health policy

 In 1998, Seeman was a founding member of the editorial board of the National Post newspaper.
-Seeman is a columnist for the Toronto Star, where he writes on health policy, innovation, and public health issues.
+Seeman is a columnist for Healthcare Quarterly and the Toronto Star, where he writes on health policy, innovation, and public health issues.
 In 2006, he co-founded the Health Strategy Innovation Cell at Massey College in the University of Toronto.
 Seeman is the co-author of Psyche in the Lab: Celebrating Brain Science in Canada (Hogrefe & Huber).
 He is the co-author of XXL: Obesity and the Limits of Shame (University of Toronto Press) which was a shortlist finalist for the Donner Prize in 2011.
 The authors' concept of "healthy living vouchers" in XXL was criticized for being impractical and too reliant on state intervention to be effective as a policy tool to curtail the obesity epidemic.

 Work in entrepreneurship and entrepreneurial mental health

-In 2008, Seeman invented and patented random domain intercept technology, a form of Web intercept survey.
-This led Seeman to found the Big Data firm RIWI in 2009.
+In 2007, Seeman applied for a patent to use mistyped website names for polling, with the patent secured in 2011.
+This led Seeman to found the Big Data firm RIWI.
 He was CEO of RIWI, which in 2020 went public on the TSX Venture Exchange, until September, 2021.
 In May 2023, he published Accelerated Minds: Unlocking the Fascinating, Inspiring, and Often Destructive Impulses that Drive the Entrepreneurial Brain.
 Accelerated Minds was released in Japan in June 2025 under the title Entrepreneurship Addiction by Toyo Keizai.
 In November 2023, he co-founded Sutherland House Experts, for which he is Publisher.